Rickyviii/Image_Classification/README.md

 # Image_Classification _ OPENCLASSROOM MACHINE LEARNING COURSE _ Project 6
 Image classification of dog breeds

-This repository presents the powerpoint file made for the oral presentation of this project.
+This repository contains the powerpoint file made for the oral presentation of this project.
 I'm not allowed to publish the code, for possible 'cheating/copying' problems, as it is the same project for every student following OpenClassrooms ML Course.

 Project overview :